Gabriel9753/waste-classification/README.md

 --> If you have problems, maybe you forgot to edit the id for the folder in app.py.
 It's a variable below imports named id_folder (line 22).
 Right now thats mine, so you have to edit it.
 You'll find your folder id in your Google Drive.Just do a right click on the folder.

-!!!!!!!!!!!!!!!!!!
-If you do not want to use this feature, then you do not need to create the file.
+<b>If you do not want to use this feature, then you do not need to create the file.
 However, you must then make a change in the code app.py!
 In line 23 you have to set the bool False!
 Now no more images are uploaded, so the first function doesn't work anymore.
-The function to classify a picture now works correctly, but the photo is not uploaded anymore!
+The function to classify a picture now works correctly, but the photo is not uploaded anymore!</b>
-!!!!!!!!!!!!!!!!!!